-Finally, increasing productive infrastructure (IPI) and responsive redundancy (RR) also are closely related.
-As the farm builds infrastructure, it is also building redundancy.
-However, IPI is the tendency of the system to accumulate productive features such as irrigation ponds, processing equipment, grain storage, etc. RR is the ability of the system to replace itself.
-A system may have a high level of IPI, but be very low in RR.
+Finally, accumulating reserves and productive infrastructure (ARI) and maintenance and responsive redundancy (MRR) also are closely related.
+As the farm maintains and builds infrastructure and reserves, it is also building redundancy.
+However, ARI is the tendency of the system to accumulate productive features such as irrigation ponds, processing equipment, grain storage, etc. MRR is the ability of the system to replace itself.
+A system may have a high level of ARI, but be very low in MRR.
 Some farmers are extremely resilient in every respect but one.
-They have no process established for their farm to last into the next generation.
+They have no process established for their farm to be maintained into the next generation.

 These four related pairs of qualities fit the four phases of the adaptive cycle (Holling et al., 2002) which all ecological systems pass through.
 The four phases are: a period of rapid growth, followed by a phase of maturation and stability, succeeded by a release of nutrients and biomass following a disturbance, and finally reorganization and renewal of the system, leading back to the phase of rapid growth.
 This cycle has been observed in managed and unmanaged systems from soils (Dorren and Imeson, 2005), to businesses (Fath et al., 2015) to cities (Pelling and Manuel-Navarrete, 2011).
 An annual cropping system follows the four phases with planting, rapid growth, maturation and harvest.

 In resilient agroecosystems, LSO and MC are most apparent in the reorganization/renewal phase.
-CI and PT are strikingly important in the release phase as the system responds to disturbance.
+CI and PT are strikingly important in the release phase as the system responds to disturbance, though CI is also strongly expressed in the alpha phase.
 EI and CD are most highly expressed in the fast growth stage of the system.
-The maturation/stability phase highlights RR and IPI.
+The maturation/stability phase highlights MRR and ARI.

 Don’t you just love acronyms and buzzwords and jargon?
 Of course you don’t, unless you really know a particular research area and see the value of terms which describe something real which has never been described before.
 Then we need new terms, new jargon, to express these new observations.